- RURAL DEVELOPMENT

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been supporting sustainable development in Benin for around 35 years.
 Its main commissioning party is the German Federal Ministry for Economic Cooperation and Development(BMZ).

 GIZ operates in more than 10 locations throughout Benin.
 Since 1992, these activities have been managed centrally from GIZ’s office in Cotonou.
-Around 340 staff, including more than 280 national personnel, 39 seconded experts, nearly 20 development workers and four integrated experts, are working to ensure the success of the projects and programmes in Benin.
+Currently 272 national and 34 international employees, 2 integrated specialists and 23 development workers are working in the country (as of 31.12.2017).

 Despite maintaining stable macroeconomic growth since the early 1990s, Benin is still one of the world’s poorest countries.